GRIDAPPSD/gridappsd-viz/README.txt

     And start the server using this command:
     > nodemon server.js
+10. > Go to the url http://localhost:8082 on the web browser

-10. Development on this project will be much easier using Visual Studio Code, which understands TypeScript and will offer dot-complete, etc. You can download Visual Studio Code from here: https://code.visualstudio.com/
+11. Development on this project will be much easier using Visual Studio Code, which understands TypeScript and will offer dot-complete, etc. You can download Visual Studio Code from here: https://code.visualstudio.com/

    Steps for Unit Tests